hove-io/navitia/documentation/navitia.io/source/integration.rst

 from                place_             The place from where the journey starts to                  place_             The place from where the journey ends links               link_              Links related to this journey type                *enum* string      Used to qualified a journey.
-See the :ref:`journey_qualif` section for more information fare                fare_              Fare of the journey (tickets and price) tags                array of string    List of tags on the journey.
+See the `journey_qualif`_ section for more information fare                fare_              Fare of the journey (tickets and price) tags                array of string    List of tags on the journey.
 The tags add additional information on the journey beside the journey type.
 See for example `multiple_journeys`_.
 =================== ================== ===========================================================================